pblz/travel-app/README.md

 ## Story
 You can't travel but you can dream - and visit places virtually.

+### A virtual trip
 This app lets you plan virtual trips.
 You enter a destination, and a start date for your trip - any date between today and the coming year will work.
 Your trip view will include the current weather forecast, or a prediction based on previous years' weather.
-You will also be ablet to browe pictures other travellers took.
+You will also be able to browe pictures other travellers took.

+### Saving trips
-After viewing your trip results, you are able to save your favorite destinations, and revisit them even after you closed your browser window..
+After viewing your trip results, you are able to save your favorite destinations, and revisit them even after you closed your browser window.
+(This works via localstorage, but could be replaced or extended to server side storage.)

+### Voting for favorite destinations
+You particularly like a destination?
+Vote for it to be added to the website's favorites.
+A vote will send a request to the server, where data from all users and devices can be analysed.

 ## Setup
 - Developed with node express.